acl-org/acl-2025/_pages/calls/main_conference_papers.md

 ## Paper Submission Information

 Papers may be submitted to the ARR 2025 February cycle.
-Papers that have received reviews and a meta-review from ARR (whether from the ARR 2025 February cycle or an earlier ARR cycle) may be committed to ACL 2025 via the conference commitment site (TBA).
+Papers that have received reviews and a meta-review from ARR (whether from the ARR 2025 February cycle or an earlier ARR cycle) may be committed to ACL 2025 via the [conference commitment site](https://openreview.net/group?id=aclweb.org/ACL/2025/Conference).

 ## Submission Topics